-We characterised the reproductive modes of each species using the classification criteria of Haddad and Prado (2005), based on direct observations of oviposition events and spawns, larval development, and the presence of parental care.
-For species in which oviposition and parental care could not be directly observed, complementary information from the literature was used to infer the reproductive mode.
+We characterised the reproductive modes of each species using the classification criteria of Haddad and Prado (2005), based on direct observations of oviposition events and spawns, and the presence of parental care.
+For each species found in breeding activity, we searched amplectant pairs to record egg deposition and determine the oviposition site of species.
+Similarly, the presence of parental care was determined from occasional records of egg attendance or guarding behaviors, following Vockenhuber et al. (2008), characterized by the remaining of a parent with an egg mass at a fixed location positioned on top of the egg clutch, touching the egg clutch with limbs or head, and on the same leaf (in arboreal species), without touching the eggs.

+The presence of tadpole/egg transportation was characterized by the observation of adults carrying eggs and/or larvae on or within their bodies other than inside the oviduct (Crump, 1996).
+For species in which oviposition and parental care could not be directly observed, complementary information from the literature was used to infer these aspects of their reproductive mode.
 We obtained information on reproductive modes reported for singles species occurring in Amazonia from primary literature indexed and searchable via Google Scholar (Google Inc., CA, USA).

-Deposited eggs observed were used to determine characteristics of reproductive modes, but the small sample was insufficient to establish a relationship between clutch and body size.
-To obtain the relationship between egg metrics and body size, we dissected adult females occasionally found moving near calling males during reproductive activity.
-We used indirect methods, following Reyer and Bättig (2004), to determine whether females contained eggs in the abdominal cavity: (a) visual inspection — we classified females with visibly distended abdomens (rounded bellies) as gravid and females with slender bellies as non-gravid; we also determined the presence of eggs when visible through the abdomen; and (b) tactile inspection — we identified gravid females by palpation of the belly to determine the presence of eggs.
-The identified gravid females were killed by the topical application of 2% Lidocaine to the abdomen, a fast-acting and effective means of euthanasia (Leary et al. 2013).
-We removed their ovaries to record the number of mature oocytes and measure their mean diameter with an ocular micrometer in a Zeiss stereomicroscope (Z Series Modular Zoom stereo microscope with Standard HWF10X/23 mm eyepieces).The voucher specimens were fixed in 10% formalin, stored in 70% ethanol, and deposited in the Herpetological Collection of Universidade Federal do Amapá (voucher numbers in Table S1 in Supplemental Data).

 Statistical analysis

-We used snout-vent length (SVL), i. e. the measurement from the tip of the snout to the cloaca, as a body size measurement.
-To determine the influence of body size on egg investment, we used SVL as an independent variable in the models.
-We classified oocyte maturity according to pigmentation, in which mature oocytes generally have pigmented animal poles, whereas immature eggs are smaller, whitish, or translucent (Méndez-Tepepa et al. 2023).
-For species with unpigmented mature eggs, we identified egg maturity based on the marked size distinction between mature (large) and immature (small) oocytes (Nali et al. 2014).
-Measurements of egg size were based on the mean diameter of mature ovarian eggs without the gelatinous capsules surrounding the eggs (Hartmann et al. 2010).
-The mean diameter was obtained from measurements of 30 eggs per specimen using digital callipers (nearest 0.1 mm).
-The total number of mature oocytes per female determined clutch size (Liedtke et al. 2014).
-We were also interested in the effect of the type of reproductive mode on the relationship between body size and clutch and egg size.
-We classified the reproductive modes according to the oviposition site in four levels following the major categories of Haddad and Prado (2005): aquatic (eggs deposited directly in water and exotrophic tadpoles), arboreal (eggs deposited in above-water vegetation [tree leaves and holes]), semiterrestrial (eggs deposited in foam nests in subterranean chambers and exotrophic aquatic tadpoles), and terrestrial (including eggs deposited on the ground and leaf litter and exotrophic tadpoles, and including direct development of endotrophic tadpoles).
-Parental care was classified into two levels: egg or tadpole attendance performed by one or both parents, including transport, protection, and/or nutrition (present), or no parental care at all (absent) (Furness and Capellini 2019)..
+.
+To test the effect of the type of reproductive mode on the relationship between body size and clutch and egg size, we classified the reproductive modes according to the oviposition site in four levels following the major categories of Haddad and Prado (2005): aquatic (eggs deposited directly in water and exotrophic tadpoles), arboreal (eggs deposited in above-water vegetation [tree leaves and holes]), semiterrestrial (eggs deposited in foam nests in subterranean chambers and exotrophic aquatic tadpoles), and terrestrial (including eggs deposited on the ground and leaf litter and exotrophic tadpoles, and including direct development of endotrophic tadpoles).
+Parental care was classified into two levels: egg attendance or guarding and tadpole/egg transportation performed by one or both parents, aspresent, or no parental care observed as absent (Furness & Capellini 2019).